-If you receive a severe Disability Premium that will also be reviewed.
+If you receive a Severe Disability Premium that will also be reviewed.

 If you are part of a couple, the Department for Work and Pensions will treat you as a single person for benefit purposes.
 They will treat your income and your partner's income separately and pay you on an individual basis.
-After you tell the Department for Work and Pensions about your change in circumstances, it is very important that your husband, wife or partner claims Pension Credit or Employment Support Allowance in their own right.
+After you tell the Department for Work and Pensions about your change in circumstances, it is very important that your husband, wife or partner claims Employment Support Allowance, Pension Credit, Universal Credit or other applicable benefits in their right.
 We can help them to do this if need be.